DMTN-214

 Next, sync the alert stream broker application.
 Errors are expected at this stage.
 Our goal is just to do the initial setup so some of the resources come up, but not everything will work immediately.

-5.7.6 Provisioning DNS records
+Provisioning DNS records#

 Once the alert-stream-broker is synced into a half-broken, half-working state, we can start to get the IP addresses used by its services.
 This will let us provision more DNS records: those for the Kafka brokers.

 In the current gcloud setup, this must be done through Square.
-If you cannot use the existing static IPs, you must request that you are assigned three for the Kafka brokers, and that the DNS records are updated to point to the correct static IPs.
+If you cannot use the existing static IPs, you must request that you are assigned six for the Kafka brokers, and that the DNS records are updated to point to the correct static IPs.

 You will then need to update values-idfint.yaml:

 The Kafka brokers MUST point to static IPs, as restarting Kafka will otherwise result in the assigned IP’s to change.
 If they do not, there will be problems with the SSL certificates and he users will not be able to connect.
-See the following link for an explination on why:
+See the following link for an explanation on why:

 https://strimzi.io/blog/2021/05/07/deploying-kafka-with-lets-encrypt-certificates/

-5.7.7 Previous DNS provisioning workflow
+Previous DNS provisioning workflow#

-To provision the Kafka broker IPs, we will use kubectl to look up the IP addresses provisioned for the broker (see 2.1 Getting kubectl Access for USDF).
+To provision the Kafka broker IPs, we will use kubectl to look up the IP addresses provisioned for the broker (see Getting kubectl Access for USDF).

 Run kubectl get service --namespace alert-stream-broker to get a list of all the services running: